-- 1. For the purpose of efficient portfolio management and/or to protect their assets and commitments, the Company, the Management Company or the Investment Manager, as the case may be, may arrange for the Sub-Funds to make use of techniques and instruments relating to transferable securities and money market instruments. - a.
+- For the purpose of efficient portfolio management and/or to protect their assets and commitments, the Company, the Management Company or the Investment Manager, as the case may be, may arrange for the Sub-Funds to make use of techniques and instruments relating to Transferable Securities and Money Market Instruments. - a.
 In the case of investments in financial derivatives, the overall risk for the underlying instruments may not exceed the investment limits set forth under the section entitled "Investment Limits" above.
-Investments in index-based derivatives need not be taken into account in the case of the investment limits set forth in the points 1, 2, 3, 4 and 5 in "Part III: Additional information of the Company's prospectus, Chapter III "Investment restrictions", section B "Investment Limits". - b.
-When a transferable security or money market instrument embeds a derivative, the latter must be taken into account when complying with the rules set forth under this section.
+Investments in Index-based derivatives need not be taken into account in the case of the investment limits set forth in the points 1, 2, 3, 4 and 5 under Part III "Additional information", Chapter III "Investment restrictions", Section B "Investment Limits" above.

+b.
+When a transferable security or Money Market Instrument embeds a derivative, the latter must be taken into account when complying with the rules set forth under this section.

 The risks are calculated taking into account guidelines provided in the Law of 2010, and related regulations or circulars issued by the CSSF.

-As for the global exposure relating to financial derivative instruments, it may be calculated through the Value at Risk ("VaR") methodology or the commitment approach.
+As for the global exposure relating to financial derivative instruments it may be calculated through the Value at Risk ("VaR") methodology or the commitment approach.

-2. The Management Company will calculate the global exposure of each Sub-Fund in accordance with the relevant laws and regulations.
+2. The Management Company will calculate the global exposure of each Sub-Fund in accordance with relevant laws and regulations.
 The Management Company will use for each Sub-Fund either the commitment approach, the relative Value-at-Risk approach or the absolute Value-at-Risk approach.
-For those Sub-Funds for which either the relative Value-at-Risk approach or the absolute Value-at-Risk approach is used, the expected level of leverage is outlined in the table below.
-For those Sub-Funds for which the relative Value-at-Risk approach is used, the respective reference portfolio is also specified below.
+For those Sub-Funds for which either the relative Value-at-Risk approach or the absolute Value-at-Risk approach is used, the expected maximum level of leverage is outlined in the table below.
+For those Sub-Funds for which the relative Value-at-Risk approach is used, the respective reference portfolio is additionally outlined below.

-The expected maximum level of leverage is expressed as the ratio between the market risk exposure of the Sub-Fund's positions and its net asset value.
+The expected level of leverage is expressed as the ratio between the market risk exposure of the Sub-Fund's positions and its net asset value.
 The ratio is expressed as a percentage calculated in accordance with the commitment method ("net approach") and the sum of notional method ("gross approach").
 While the net approach takes into account netting and hedging arrangements, the gross approach does not take into account such arrangements, hence triggering results that are generally higher and not necessarily representative from an economic exposure point of view.
 Irrespective of the approach used, the expected level of leverage is an indicator and not a regulatory limit.
 A Sub-Fund's level of leverage may be higher than the expected level as long as it remains in line with its risk profile and complies with its VaR limit.
 Depending on market movements, the expected level of leverage may vary over time.
-In case no derivatives positions are included in the portfolio, the base value for the leverage is "0" (i.e. 0%).
+In case no derivatives positions are included in the portfolio, the base value for the leverage is "0"